ykkimhgu/Ultra-Fast-Lane-Detection/README.md

 ## Demo

+### Requirements
-For the code execution, the following environments are required.
+For running the code, the following environments are required.
-Ubuntu
+- Linux(Ubuntu 18.04)
+- CUDA ver 10.2
+- CuDNN 8.0.5
+(This code is only executed in above environment, depending on the computer environment, it maybe possible to run the code in other environments.)
+For install, please see [INSTALL.md](./INSTALL.md)

 ### Following Description is from the https://github.com/cfzd/Ultra-Fast-Lane-Detection